JamesTrenholme-Nimble/msw/README.md

-# Getting Started with Create React App
+# MSW Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created to show off what MSW can do

 ## Available Scripts